Iowa woman accused of racist attacks to undergo mental tests

 Poole also is charged with attempted murder for driving over a Des Moines curb on the same day to hit a 12-year-old black boy, authorities said.

-Court records show the question of Poole’s competence for trial has been raised before.
+Court records show the question of Poole’s competency for trial has been raised before.

 She was accused in February 2018 of biting her boyfriend on an arm, picking up a knife and repeatedly saying she would kill him.